-When costs rise, we often have to increase the rent to maintain services and to keep your home in good condition.
+When costs rise, we often have to increase your rent to maintain services and keep your home in good condition.
 Your tenancy agreement explains how the rent will be adjusted each year, but it won't happen more than once every year and we'll consult you before we make any changes.
-You do not have to worry about unexpected rent increases, as we will tell you, in writing, at least four weeks before any rent changes.
+We will always give you at least four weeks written notice of any changes.